 EXHAUSTIVE STUDY MATERIAL

-- 9 Internal Tests with Analysis (Quant & Verbal)
+- 9 internal topic wise test with analysis (Quant & Verbal)

 The GMAT can be attempted once every thirty days and only upto five times in one calendar year.
 Registration for the GMAT must be completed at least a month in advance and requires a valid passport and payment of an exam fee of US $250.
 You can register at: www.mba.com